- The New Simplified Network Model

 The past 15 years have been a time of tremendous growth in the availability and fidelity of communication technologies.
 Pervasive availability and the growing richness of content have resulted in exponential growth of communications traffic related to Internet, multimedia, and cloud computing applications and services.
 The combined efforts of industry, government, academia, and investors have kept pace with this demand, but the growing cost, heat, and energy requirements challenge the scalability and energy efficiency of future networks.

-- Global Service Provider Survey Excerpts: OTN, MPLS, and Control Plane Strategies -- An Infonetics Research, Inc. Report [1.4 MB]
+- Global Service Provider Survey Excerpts: OTN, MPLS, and Control Plane Strategies by Infonetics Research, Inc.

-- Transport Software Defined Networking: Part 1: Grabbing the Low-Hanging Fruit -- A Current Analysis Report [131 KB]
+- Transport Software Defined Networking: Grabbing the Low-Hanging Fruit

 Virtualization is the practice of abstracting a pool of common resources for use by multiple services--virtualization has revolutionized computing in enterprise and large datacenter applications.
 Virtual machines (VMs) in the data center allowed computing resources (hardware) to be decoupled from applications/services, improving hardware utilization and efficiency to save capex.
 VMs also reduce opex by bringing centralized management of these hardware resources and services.
 Services with different priorities cab be quickly shifted and cloned on top of a homogenous hardware resource pool.